KUHdo/laravel-auth0-migrator/readme.md

 [![StyleCI][ico-styleci]][link-styleci]

 This `laravel-auth0-migrator` package helps out with the migration of a standard laravel setup.
 Basically this packages get the needed API tokens as input.
 Does a bulk user import to the new auth0 database via some [guzzle](https://docs.guzzlephp.org/en/stable/) requests.
-After the migration is verified and done the package could be removed and is not needed furthermore.
+After the migration is verified and done the package could be removed and is not needed furthermore and can be removed.

 ## Installation